Home » Spay/Neuter & Wellness » Spay & Neuter FAQs

 I feel that my pet needs specialized care.
 Can you advise me?

-We are a high volume, fast paced clinic with pre-arranged protocols for incoming patients.
-If your pet has special needs, then please seek out a full-service veterinary clinic.
+We are a high-volume, fast-paced clinic with established protocols for all incoming patients.
+If your pet has special medical needs or requires individualized care, we kindly recommend contacting a full-service veterinary clinic better equipped to meet those needs.

-My pet has anxiety/aggression and cannot be kenneled.
+My pet has anxiety or aggression and cannot be kenneled.
 What should I do?

-Pets are taken in the morning at drop-off and kept in kennels for the duration of their stay, until pick-up in the afternoon.
-We do our best to accommodate animals with kennel-related anxiety, however all animals are in kennels for the duration of their stay and housed among other pets who may be loud, barking, hissing or otherwise disruptive.
+All pets are admitted in the morning and remain in kennels until pick-up in the afternoon.
+While we do our best to accommodate animals with kennel-related anxiety, all patients must be kenneled during their stay and may be housed near other animals who could bark, hiss, or create noise.

 What about accommodations for cost?

 All of our fees are listed on our website.
 These rates are already highly discounted.
 We currently cannot offer any additional discounting or compete with pricing from other clinics.
 Contact the office if you would like to set up a payment plan.
-Please be advised that payment is due prior to the appointment.
+Please be advised that payment is dueĀ priorĀ to the appointment.